izzyreiff/izzyreiff/README.md

 You can connect with me on LinkedIn [here](https://www.linkedin.com/in/izzyreiff/).

-Feel free to reach out if you have any questions or just want to chat!
+Feel free to reach out if you have any questions!